texxasrulez/additional_imap/README.md

 **Check Email from an external IMAP account from within Roundcube**

 Gmail & Yahoo are pre-configured.
-You can add more within the config.inc.php file.
+You can add more within the config.inc.php file if required to auto configure.

 upload files to `/path_to_roundcube/plugins/additional_imap`